You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 2.0.

 -k option with the path to your private key.
 In our example above, the full command would be

-mender-artifact command the global flag
+mender-artifact command with the global flag

 If you are signing Artifacts, the signature will become invalid whenever you make modifications to them.
 See the section on signing and verification for more information.